Catenane: Synthesis

-Properties and applications
+Properties

-A particularly interesting property of many catenanes is the ability of the rings to rotate with respect to one another.
-This motion can often be detected and measured by NMR spectroscopy, among other methods.
+The interlocked rings rotate with respect to one another.
+This motion can often be evaluated by NMR spectroscopy, among other methods.
 When molecular recognition motifs exist in the finished catenane (usually those that were used to synthesize the catenane), the catenane can have one or more thermodynamically preferred positions of the rings with respect to each other (recognition sites).
 In the case where one recognition site is a switchable moiety, a mechanical molecular switch results.
 When a catenane is synthesized by coordination of the macrocycles around a metal ion, then removal and re-insertion of the metal ion can switch the free motion of the rings on and off.

-If there are more than one recognition sites it is possible to observe different colors depending on the recognition site the ring occupies and thus it is possible to change the color of the catenane solution by changing the preferred recognition site.
+If there are more than one recognition sites, it is possible to observe distinct colors depending on the recognition site the ring occupies and thus it is possible to change the color of the catenane solution by changing the preferred recognition site.
 Switching between the two sites may be achieved by the use of chemical, electrochemical or even visible light based methods.

-Catenanes have been synthesized incorporating many functional units, including redox-active groups (e.g. viologen, TTF=tetrathiafulvalene), photoisomerizable groups (e.g. azobenzene), fluorescent groups and chiral groups.
+Catenanes have been synthesized with many functional units, including redox-active groups (e.g. viologen, TTF=tetrathiafulvalene), photoisomerizable groups (e.g. azobenzene), fluorescent groups and chiral groups.
 Some such units have been used to create molecular switches as described above, as well as for the fabrication of molecular electronic devices and molecular sensors.